 Aside from being the preferred retirement plan of the self-employed, a Solo 401K plan is also a great way to invest in precious metals, real estate, start-up businesses and tax liens.
 This is also a preferred choice for those seeking solo 401k loan option, since each solo 401k participant may borrow the highest limit allowed.

-If you’re going to look for a Solo 401k provider you should first prioritize those who are willing to draft necessary paper work and documents to facilitate your application for a Solo 401k plan.
+If you’re going to look for a Solo 401k providers you should first prioritize those who are willing to draft necessary paper work and documents to facilitate your application for a Solo 401k plan.
 These documents will help clear up any ambiguous details about the loan and help prevent any misunderstandings later on in the future.

-In most cases the rules of a Solo 401k loan will allow each participant in a Solo 401k plan to borrow up to 50% of the entire account value.
+In most cases the rules of a Solo 401k loan options will allow each participant in a Solo 401k plan to borrow up to 50% of the entire account value.
 So for example, if you have $20,000 on your Solo 401k account you can borrow up to $10,000.

 On the other hand if you have $100,000 or more in your Solo 401K plan, you should remember that the maximum amount that any participant can borrow from his or her Solo 401k plan cannot exceed $50,000 while the minimum amount for a loan should not be lower than $1,000.
 Because of these limits it’s important to understand that you cannot borrow large sums of money from your Solo 401k plan.